ttelcl/fldvault/FldVault.Core/Vaults/FileFormat.unlock.md

 This mechanism aims to avoid having to type the passphrase repeatedly in th CLI.

+:warning: This mechanism is deprecated.
+DO NOT USE.

 In the future some kind of "key server" may be developed to provide a similar feature using in-memory.